Contrasting Diamond S Shipping (DSSI) & Its Rivals

 |2.51

-Diamond S Shipping presently has a consensus target price of $18.30, suggesting a potential upside of 67.12%.
-As a group, “Transportation services” companies have a potential upside of 8.50%.
-Given Diamond S Shipping’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Diamond S Shipping is more favorable than its peers.
+Diamond S Shipping currently has a consensus price target of $18.30, indicating a potential upside of 79.24%.
+As a group, “Transportation services” companies have a potential upside of 2.98%.
+Given Diamond S Shipping’s stronger consensus rating and higher probable upside, equities analysts plainly believe Diamond S Shipping is more favorable than its competitors.

-This table compares Diamond S Shipping and its peers’ net margins, return on equity and return on assets.

-Diamond S Shipping has a beta of 0.43, suggesting that its share price is 57% less volatile than the S&P 500.
-Comparatively, Diamond S Shipping’s peers have a beta of 1.33, suggesting that their average share price is 33% more volatile than the S&P 500.
+Diamond S Shipping has a beta of 0.32, indicating that its stock price is 68% less volatile than the S&P 500.
+Comparatively, Diamond S Shipping’s competitors have a beta of 1.33, indicating that their average stock price is 33% more volatile than the S&P 500.

 Summary

-Diamond S Shipping peers beat Diamond S Shipping on 7 of the 13 factors compared.
+Diamond S Shipping competitors beat Diamond S Shipping on 7 of the 13 factors compared.

 Diamond S Shipping Inc. operates as a shipping company.
 The company operates through two segments, Crude Tankers and Product Tankers.
 It provides seaborne transportation of crude oil, refined petroleum, and other production.
 As of March 28, 2019, it owned and operated a fleet of 68 vessels, including 15 Suezmax vessels, 1 Aframax, and 52 medium-range product tankers.
 The company is headquartered in Greenwich, Connecticut.